 Individuals may only be selected for this award once.
-Each county will have the opportunity to select up to two winning essays.
-The winning essays will be forwarded to the State Coordinator for Mark of Excellence and will be added to the Mark of Excellence history book at the Michigan 4-H Foundation and State 4-H Office.
-The authors of the winning essays will receive a certificate and medal and may receive other recognition locally.
+Each county will have the opportunity to select up to two winners.
+Award winners will be forwarded to the State Coordinator for Mark of Excellence and will be added to the Mark of Excellence history book at the Michigan 4-H Foundation and State 4-H Office.
+Award recipients will receive a certificate and medal and may receive other recognition locally.
 Additionally, Mark of Excellence winners are encouraged to attend 4-H Exploration Days if age eligible.
 Individuals are responsible for all costs related to 4-H Exploration Days.
 County 4-H programs may choose to award scholarship monies to these individuals.